The Complete Travel Guide to Manihiki© Daniel Fisher - Cook Islands Tourism

 Banks and ATMs in Manihiki

-While there are banks in Manihiki, the BCI (Bank of the Cook Islands) banks, they do not deal in foreign exchange or withdrawals using international bank cards.
+While there are banks in Manihiki, the Bank of the Cook Islands (BCI) does not deal in foreign exchange or process withdrawals using international bank cards.
 There are also no ATMs in Manihiki.
-Needless to say, you need to bring enough cash with you to pay your way.
+Needless to say, you will need to bring enough cash with you to cover your expenses.

 Hospitals in Manihiki

-Manihiki boasts two relatively modern hospitals (for outer island standards), one in each of the largest islands.
+Manihiki boasts two relatively modern hospitals, one on each of the largest islands, for outer island standards.
 On Tokerau, you have the Tuhunu Hospital at the southern end of Tuhunu village.
 On Ngake, Tukao Hospital is located in the northeastern part of Tukao village.
-Opening hours for the hospitals are the same from Monday to Friday, 8am to 4pm.
+Opening hours for the hospitals are the same from Monday to Friday, 8 am to 4 pm.

 More About Manihiki and the Cook Islands